autarch/intro-to-go-class/README.md

 pre-compiled tarball on Linux, OSX, and FreeBSD.
 It also has links to an OSX package installer, an MSI installer for Windows, and a few other options.

-If you're on Ubuntu, the Xenial backports package set provides a package named `golang-1.12-go` that provides Go 1.12.
+If you're on Ubuntu 20.04, you can install the `golang-1.14-go` package.
+For other versions of Ubuntu, I recommend the `longsleep/golang-backports` PPA:

+    sudo add-apt-repository ppa:longsleep/golang-backports
+    sudo apt update
+    sudo apt install golang-go

-For Fedora and Red Hat, check out https://go-repo.io/ for golang 1.12.x packages.
+For Fedora and Red Hat, check out https://go-repo.io/ for golang 1.14.x packages.

 # Operating Systems